micmejia/bible-dump/NKJV/Genesis/Gen 27.md

 So Rebekah spoke to Jacob her son, saying, "Indeed I heard your father speak to Esau your brother, saying,

 ###### 7
-'Bring me game and make [^b]savory food for me, that I may eat it and bless you in the presence of the Lord before my death.'
+'Bring me game and make savory food for me, that I may eat it and bless you in the presence of the Lord before my death.'

 ###### 8
 Now therefore, my son, obey my voice according to what I command you.